ViliLipo/MinecraftDiscordBot/docs.md

 method is used to insert Username to message

--:param name: Username of the command issuer
+- :param name: Username of the command issuer

--:param command: Command to be issued
+- :param command: Command to be issued

 <h3 id="botSrc.minecraftWrapper.MinecraftWrapper.isAValidMessage">isAValidMessage</h3>